Aravind1297/Todo-Prototype/README.md

 git clone https://github.com/your-username/Todo-Prototype.git
 cd Todo-Prototype/backend

+2️⃣ Configure the database

+Create a MySQL database for the project.

+CREATE DATABASE taskdb

+--> Update application-dev.properties for local deployment

-2️⃣ Build & Run the Backend
+3️⃣ Build & Run the Backend

 ./gradlew bootRun

 The application runs at: http://localhost:8081

-3️⃣ Access the API Endpoints
+4️⃣ Access the API Endpoints

 You can test API endpoints using Postman or cURL: